Is weed legal in Virginia?

 Patients must prove their age, residency, and identity by scanning or faxing copies of government-issued identification cards such as drivers licenses and birth certificates.

 Virginia currently has no reciprocity agreements with other states.

 Third-party lab testing and product labeling are required and labs must be accredited by the state.

-This page was last updated on July 24, 2019.
+This page was last updated April 18, 2021.